Timarni

 Timarni is a town and a Nagar panchayat in Harda district in the Indian state of Madhya Pradesh.

 Demographics

 As of the 2011 Census of India, 22,359 of which 11,562 are males while 10,797 are females.
 It has an average literacy rate of 73%, higher than the national average of 64%: male literacy is 81%, and female literacy is 64%.
-In Timarni, 14% of the population is under 6 years of age.
+14% of the Timarni population is under 6 years of age.
 The female:male sex ratio is 934:100, greater than the state average of 931:1000.

 Education

-It has only two colleges on Harda Road and Rahatgaon Road.
-There is a very famous school Saraswati Shishu mandir and Radhasosami High School is one of the largest schools of Timarni.
+It has two colleges.
+Well-known school Saraswati Shishu mandir and Radhasosami High School are among the largest schools there.

 Origin of name

-It is not confirmed but some people say it came from the Timran River.
-Also some relate it with timber (wood).
+The name likely came from the Timran River.
+Alternatively, it may relate to timber (wood).

-Connectivity
+Governance

+Timarni town is administrated by Timarni Nagar Panchayat.
+It consist of 15 wards.
+Timarni became Tehsil headquarters in 1984, Nagar Panchayat in year 1957 and Nagar Parishad on 2 May 2011.

+In the 2022 election, Shri Devendra Kumar Bharadwaj became the President.

+Nagar Parishad Timarni has six main departments, each focusing on a specific sector: Tax, Construction, Sanitation, Animal Care, Registration, and Water.